We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We need sleep to feel rested and to function in our daily lives.
 We know that sleep loss can have serious consequences, but exactly why we sleep is not fully understood.

-Studies of the effects of sleep deprivation show that a lack of sleep can affect our:
+Studies of the effects of sleep deprivation show that a lack of sleep

 - overall health